Camping on the camino is not the most obvious choice, but there are camp-out lovers who can’t resist this way of traveling.

 We would advice to dive into the possibilities of the Camino del Norte.
 There are way more camping sites on that coastal route.
 They are usually more expensive than albergues.

 On the Camino Francés there are camping sites, but they are often not near the track.
-For more advice on camping along the Camino Francés we recommend this page on www.caminodesantiago.me forum.
+On the Camino del Norte there is a bit more availability.

 If you decide to go camping and you don’t mind camping stealthily (‘acampada libre) you should take a few things into account.